nus-cs2113-AY1920S2/tp/docs/DeveloperGuide.md

    the last few dates of a month.
 For example, given 31st Jan 2020, if we add 1 month to it using the LocalDateTime Java API, we will get 29 Feb 2020.
 Then adding another month, we will get 29 Mar 2020 instead of 31 Mar 2020.
  >
- > However by using `originalDateAndTime`, and using `periodCounter` to keep track of how much time has passed (how many `numOfPeriod` with type `typeOfPeriod` has passed), we can accurately and quickly obtain the correct next date and time.
+ > However by using `originalDateAndTime`, and using `periodCounter` to keep track of how much time has passed (i.e how many `numOfPeriod` with type `typeOfPeriod` has passed), we can accurately and quickly obtain the correct next date and time.
 In this case, we will obtain 31 Mar 2020 instead of 29 Mar 2020.

 -   To users, apart from minor differences such as the icon and listing of `RepeatEvent` shows how often it is being repeated, there will be no other noticeable difference between an `Event` and a `RepeatEvent`.
-The implementation of `RepeatEvent` is transparent to the users and they can only add or edit `Event` or `Assignment` and would appear as if there are only 2 type of tasks.
+The implementation of `RepeatEvent` is transparent to the users and appear as if they can only add or edit `Event` or `Assignment` tasks and that there are only 2 type of tasks.

 #### 3.4.3 How date and time is updated in `RepeatEvent#updateEvent()`
 There are 2 ways an event's date and time is updated.